Interstate 287

 Interstate 287 (I-287) is an auxiliary Interstate Highway in the US states of New Jersey and New York.
-It is a partial beltway around New York City, serving the northern half of New Jersey and the counties of Rockland and Westchester in New York.
+It is a partial beltway around New York City, serving northern New Jersey and the counties of Rockland and Westchester in New York.
 I-287, which is signed north–south in New Jersey and east–west in New York, follows a roughly horseshoe-shaped route from the New Jersey Turnpike (I-95) in Edison, New Jersey, clockwise to the New England Thruway (I-95) in Rye, New York, for 98.72 mi.
 Through New Jersey, I-287 runs west from its southern terminus in Edison through suburban areas.
 In Bridgewater Township, the freeway takes a more northeasterly course, paralleled by US Route 202 (US 202).
 The northernmost part of I-287 in New Jersey passes through mountainous surroundings.
-After crossing into New York at Suffern, I-287 turns east on the New York State Thruway (I-87) and runs through Rockland County.
-After crossing the Hudson River on the Tappan Zee Bridge, I-287 splits from I-87 near Tarrytown and continues east through Westchester County on the Cross-Westchester Expressway until it reaches the New England Thruway.
+Upon entering New York at Suffern, I-287 turns east on the New York State Thruway (I-87) and runs through Rockland County.
+After crossing the Hudson River on the Tappan Zee Bridge, I-287 splits from I-87 near Tarrytown and continues east through Westchester County on the Cross Westchester Expressway until it reaches the New England Thruway.
 Within New Jersey, I-287 is maintained by the New Jersey Department of Transportation (NJDOT), and, within New York, it is maintained by the New York State Thruway Authority (NYSTA).

 A bypass around New York City had been planned since the 1950s and would become a part of the Interstate Highway System and receive the I-287 designation.
-The Cross-Westchester Expressway, which was originally designated as Interstate 187 (I-187), opened in 1960 as Interstate 487 (I-487) before later becoming part of I-287.
+The Cross Westchester Expressway, which was originally designated as Interstate 187 (I-187), opened in 1960 as Interstate 487 (I-487) before becoming part of I-287 a year later.
 The New York State Thruway portion of I-287, which included a crossing of the Hudson River, opened in 1955.
 In New Jersey, the proposed I-287 had originally been designated as FAI Corridor 104 and incorporated what was planned as the Middlesex Freeway.
 The New Jersey section of I-287 between the New Jersey Turnpike in Edison and US 202 in Montville opened in stages between the 1960s and 1973; the remainder was completed by 1994.
 The aging Tappan Zee Bridge was replaced with a new span which opened in stages between 2017 and 2018.

 A proposed tunnel across the Long Island Sound between Rye and Oyster Bay on Long Island would link the eastern terminus of I-287 to New York State Route 25 (NY 25) and NY 135 in Syosset.